Mukundapur, Kolkata

-Mukundapur is a neighbourhood of East Kolkata in the Indian state of West Bengal.
+Mukundapur is a locality of East Kolkata in West Bengal, India.
+It is located at the south-eastern fringe of the city and marks the limit of KMC area.

 Geography

 Police district

 Purba Jadavpur police station is part of the East division of Kolkata Police.
 It is located at 305, Mukundapur Main Road, Kolkata-700 099.

 Jadavpur, Thakurpukur, Behala, Purba Jadavpur, Tiljala, Regent Park, Metiabruz, Nadial and Kasba police stations were transferred from South 24 Parganas to Kolkata in 2011.
 Except Metiabruz, all the police stations were split into two.
 The new police stations are Parnasree, Haridevpur, Garfa, Patuli, Survey Park, Pragati Maidan, Bansdroni and Rajabagan.

-Economy

-Metro Cash and Carry, established a branch at Kolkata in 2008 on EM Bypass.
-The wholesale centre serves traders, hotels, restaurants, caterers and small businesses across the city.